markterweele/windows-itpro-docs/windows/configuration/assigned-access/configuration-file.md

 </v5:StartPins>
 ```

-Example with some apps and a Microsoft Edge secondary tile pinned:
+Example with some apps and a Microsoft Edge pinned site:

 ``` xml
 <v5:StartPins>